 Make Curry Sauce:

-Step 1: Heat 1 tablespoon of oil over medium heat.
+Step 1: Heat 1 tbsp of oil over medium heat.
 Add garlic and onions, sauté until soft and fragrant.

 Step 2: Add carrots and potatoes.
 Stir-fry for 2-3 minutes.